What you Need to Know for PMI-ACP® Certification

-Finally, agile is a topic of growing importance in project management.
+One big reason is Agile is a topic of growing importance in project management.
 The PMI-ACP® certification is PMI’s fastest growing credential.
-The marketplace reflects the growth of agile, as project practitioners increasingly embrace agile as a technique for managing successful projects.
+The marketplace reflects the growth of agile.
+As project practitioners increasingly embrace agile as a technique for managing successful projects.
 PMI’s Pulse of the Profession report said, “Organizations that are highly agile and responsive to market dynamics complete more of their projects successfully than their slower-moving counterparts — 75 percent versus 56 percent.”
+Learn more about why you should consider getting your PMI-ACP certification.

 How to Apply for Your PMI-ACP Exam